Home Compare JBL vs LFUS

 Jabil vs Littelfuse: Which Stock Looks Stronger in 2026?

-Jabil holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+The structural profiles are close, with Jabil carrying a narrow edge on profitability.
 Littelfuse still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.